amplication/docs/docs/getting-started/generated-app.md

 ---
 id: generated-app
-title: The generated service
+title: What is a Service?
-sidebar_label: The generated service
+sidebar_label: What is a Service?
 slug: /getting-started
 ---

-# The Generated Service
+# What is a Service?

 Amplication auto-generates fully functional human-readable and editable services based on TypeScript and Node.js.